-T 1 The intent is to promote success stories that reflect Hamilton as a welcoming community that nurtures equity, diversity, and inclusion.
-Obj ective 5.2: Undertake concerted efforts to increase immigr ation to Hamil ton.
+The intent is to promote success stories that reflect Hamilton as a welcoming community that nurtures equity, diversity, and inclusion.
+Ob jective 5.2: Undertake concerted efforts to increase immigration ation to Hamil ton.
 36 Apply to participate in the Municipal Nominee Program.
 This will require wrap around services such as housing, transportation, workplace transition supports, among others.
 HED, WPH, IRCC 37 Work with support settlement and integration services to be informed and advocate for immigration policies that support family reunification, improve pathways to permanent residency and citizenship, and provide adequate resources for immigrant settlement and integration.
 HIPC , EC.
 DEV., CLH, YMCA 38 Pilot a post-graduate retention program to retain international student graduates and enhance their integration into the community.
 The program will provide detailed information on coaching on the immigration pathway and supports to immigrate.
-HED , Post- Secondary's, IRCC ective 5.3: Advocate for leadership on the wider range of i e and the workplace. ssues impactir g the labou r 39 Investigate the feasibility of a SME concierge service to assist SMEs with support for grant writing, reporting to accompany subsidy applications, HR supports, connection to employment support organizations, among other services identified by the businesses.
-Innovation Factory, HBC, HED, FedCap 40 Work with major employers in Hamilton to create and launch a Hamilton Business to Business EDI Ambassador Campaign.
-The campaign will share business driven initiatives that promote integration of EDI in the workplace, enabling the creation of a diverse workplace, and promote a living wage for employees.
-SDF, WPH, HED, Businesses Key Performance Indicators (KPIs) of views/engagement /reach of marketing activities related to worker attraction of new projects initiated that support refugee and immigrant populati ons
+HED , Post- Secondary's, IRCC ······································ jective 5.3: Advocate for leadership on the wider range of i ce and the workplace. ssues impactir ng the labou r for jective 5.3: Advocate for leadership on the wider range of i ssues impactin Innovation Factory, HBC, HED, FedCap ng the labou r jective 5.3: Advocate for leadership on the wider range of i ce and the workplace.
+Investigate the feasibility of a SME concierge service to assist SMEs with support for grant writing, reporting to accompany subsidy applications, HR supports, connection to employment support organizations, among other services identified by the businesses.
+Work with major employers in Hamilton to create and launch a Hamilton Business to Business EDI Ambassador Campaign.
+The Innovation Factory, HBC, ng the labou r for 39 40 jective 5.3: Advocate for leadership on the wider range of i ce and the workplace.
+Investigate the feasibility of a SME concierge service to assist SMEs with support for grant writing, reporting to accompany subsidy applications, HR supports, connection to employment support organizations, among other services identified by the businesses.
+Work with major employers in Hamilton to create and launch a Hamilton Business to Business EDI Ambassador Campaign.
+The campaign will share business driven initiatives that promote integration of EDI in the workplace, enabling the creation of a diverse Innovation Factory, HBC, HED, FedCap SDF, WPH, HED, ng the labou r